Australia's Strict Regulations

-Before arriving in Australia, most expats have heard about Australia’s strict regulations.
+Before moving to Australia, most have already heard of Australia's strict regulations.

 With the lure of sunshine, lower cost of living and a lifestyle in the great outdoors, Australia wins hands down.
-It’s no surprise that 43,000 Brits fled Down Under in 2013, with Sydney being a popular spot for relocation.
+It’s no surprise that an average of 30,000 Brits a year move to Australia, in the past 30 years.

 However, all expats will know that before arriving in Australia, there are some tough rules and regulations around what you can and can’t bring into the country.
 If you’ve ever seen Nothing To Declare, a TV programme that follows Australian Border Security, you’ll have seen that even the most honest of souls can end up with something deemed ‘suspicious’ in their backpack.

 Bananas?
 Spices?
 A Yucca plant?
 All seemingly harmless in origin but Australia’s strict controls on importing things such as fresh fruit and vegetables can be enough to have your luggage searched (and there you were just trying to embrace the healthy Australian lifestyle!).

 Before you start unpacking and panicking, there are a few simple ways to avoid any embarrassment.

 At PSS International Removals, we like to discuss moves 4-6 months prior to your departure and will be able to tell you exactly what you can and can’t take to Australia.
 A basic list of goods that are prohibited can be seen on our website here.

 Start thinking about what needs to be cleaned before you start packing for your move to Australia.

 It’s worth noting that whilst packing up your household goods, they may need to be cleaned and completely free of any unwanted dust, grass, or soil.
 Your international removalists will be able to advise you on the necessity to plan ahead with certain belongings.
 Also checkout, 31 questions to ask when you get your Australia shipping quote.